 The strip-mall store is admittedly less sophisticated than its sibling, TJMaxx.
 But there is a place for Marshalls in any budget fashionista’s toolkit.
 Here’s how to shop Marshalls like a pro.

 How to Shop Marshalls

-While the women’s fashion departments is, umm, not as great as we would like it to be (especially when compared to TJ Maxx and competitor stores like Nordstrom Rack) , we are big fans of the home department.
-Several Marshalls actually have HomeGood stores located within the store and if you haven’t been to HomeGoods, then you’re seriously missing out on one of the joys of life.
-HomeGoods is sort of like TJ Maxx for home, with amazing home accessories, furniture, pots and pans, etc for great prices.
+While the women’s fashion departments is, umm, not as great as we would like it to be, we are big fans of the home department.
+Several Marshalls actually have HomeGood sstores located within the store.
+If you haven’t been to HomeGoods, then you’re seriously missing out on one of the joys of life.
+HomeGoods is sort of like TJ Maxx for home, with amazing home accessories, furniture, pots and pans, etc., for great prices.